 When should I call a doctor?

 If your child or teen is taking an SSRI, your doctor will monitor your child’s symptoms closely on a regular basis.

 You should call your doctor immediately if your child or teen experiences any of these uncommon side effects:

-talks about or gives any indication she is thinking about suicide.
+- talks about or gives any indication they are thinking about suicide.

 Last Updated: June 2018